Overcoming Trials

 How to Put Your Hope in Jesus

-As I hurriedly aimed to push myself through the pain, the Lord offered me a different invitation.
+As I hurriedly aimed to push myself through the pain, God offered me a different invitation.

-I realized he was asking me to stop putting my hope in getting to the other side of our painful situation.
+I realized he was asking me to stop putting my hope in getting to the other side of the pain.

-He was inviting me to claim his hope by resting in the arms of the Shepherd.
-He reminded me of his promise to walk with me through every valley in life.
+He invited me to claim his hope by resting in his arms, the arms of the Shepherd.
+He reminded me of his promise to walk with me through every valley.
 I didn’t have to wait to climb out of the valley to claim hope—Living Hope walked with me through the valley.

 I remind myself of these lessons as I walk beneath the dusky sky.

 My hope is not found in an improved situation.
-My hope is in Jesus.
+My hope is found in Jesus.

 Your hope is not found in improved circumstances.
-Jesus is your hope. #HopeinJesus #Jesus #Hope Click To Tweet
+Jesus is your hope. #HopeinJesus #Jesus #Hope Share on X

 The Shepherd Has Not Left You